CompuTec/computec-docs/docs/processforce/user-guide/manufacturing/revision-based-picking.md

 - Return PO,
 - Pick Order,

 Batches will be filtered based on Revision Code from the base document.
 The filtering rules are as follows:

-- If the revision code is empty or set to default, display Batches with empty and default revision code.
+- If the Revision Code is empty or set to default, the system displays batches with an empty or default revision code.
-- If the revision code differs from the default, display Batches with that revision code only.
+- If the Revision Code is unique (not default), the system displays only batches with that specific Revision Code.

+---
+By incorporating Revision-Based Picking and Backflushing, manufacturers can ensure materials are selected accurately, minimizing errors and maintaining consistency throughout production.
+This feature enhances inventory control, reduces waste, and improves traceability, leading to a more efficient manufacturing process.